yereverluvinunclebert/Panzer-Clock-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac natively.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-StopWatch-Clock-VB6

 ![panzer-photo-1440x900](https://github.com/yereverluvinunclebert/Panzer-Clock-Ywidget/assets/2788342/10d9f9bf-d054-43d6-a8e1-3b4bc07ad804)

 This Panzer widget is an attractive dieselpunk Yahoo widget for your desktop.